Myvar/icos-dev/api-docs.md

 ## Upload

 ``https://api.myvar.cloud/build/{guid}/upload``
-You must upload a zip of the publish folder in your projects bin folder after your ran the command ``dotnet publish``, the files in the zip must not be in a directory but rather at the root of the zip.
+Upload a zip of the publish folder in your projects bin folder after your ran the command ``dotnet publish``, the files in the zip must not be in a directory but rather at the root of the zip.

 ## Start